APB is a Global Speaker, Celebrity & Entertainment Agency

 Clay is the co-editor and contributing writer of the 2012 anthology For Colored Boys Who Have Considered Suicide When the Rainbow Is Still Not Enough: Coming of Age, Coming Out, and Coming Home.
 Additionally, he contributed to 2013's Where Did Our Love Go: Love and Relationships in the African-American Community.

-That same year, The Clay Cane Show, a political talk radio show, launched on SiriusXM Urban View channel 126, tackling politics and culture with thought leaders, politicians and activists.
-In 2022, the radio program was honored with the Best Regularly Scheduled Social Justice Program award from the New York Festivals Radio Awards for Cane's Exonerated series, which features interviews with the wrongfully convicted.
+Later that year, he launched The Clay Cane Show on SiriusXM’s Urban View channel 126, airing weekdays at noon EST. The show dives into politics and culture with influential thought leaders, politicians, activists and celebrities.
+In 2022, the program received the prestigious Best Regularly Scheduled Social Justice Program award from the New York Festivals Radio Awards for Cane’s groundbreaking Exonerated series, which highlights the stories of the wrongfully convicted.

-Clay’s commentary has been featured on television networks such as MTV, ABC, MSNBC, FOX and CNN.
-He has contributed to numerous print and online publications including CNN.com and The Washington Post.
-He has conducted interviews with Vice President Kamala Harris, Secretary Pete Buttigieg, Dan Rather, Georgia Senator Raphael Warnock, Dr. Michael Eric Dyson, Beyoncé Knowles and others.
+His sharp political commentary has been featured on major television networks such as ABC, MSNBC and CNN, and he has contributed to esteemed publications including CNN.com and The Washington Post.
+Over the years, Clay has conducted interviews with prominent figures such as Vice President Kamala Harris, Georgia Senator Raphael Warnock, Michael Eric Dyson, Reverend Al Sharpton, Beyoncé Knowles, Janet Jackson and more.

 Clay is a graduate of Rutgers University, Phi Beta Kappa, with a B.A. in English and African-American Studies.